This post contains affiliate links.

 I’m learning to think global and act local by taking tiny steps in my own life to make a difference, no matter how small it may be.
 Eating vegetarian a few days a week, taking shorter showers, and sharing rides with friends are all examples.

 Purchasing locally-made products means none of my gifts will be shipped around the world this year and reduces the carbon emissions I’m responsible for.
 With 17 people on my Christmas list, shopping small can have a big impact.

 I don’t think I’m alone in the sentiment that Black Friday is a literal nightmare.
 Long lines, huge messes, no parking… it’s something I avoid at all costs.

 Of course, the Oregon District is first on the list.
-On Black Friday we went to:
+On Black Friday we started our #SmallChristmas challenge at:

 - Heart Mercantile